Education for Sustainable Development

-We want all students to graduate from the University with an understanding of how climate change is relevant to their subject area and their everyday lives and what they can do to address the effects.
-Our Climate Change Education Strategy was approved by the Board of Governors in 2017 and is available to view below.
+The University’s Climate Change Education Strategy was approved by the Board of Governors in 2017 and commits us to ensuring students graduate from the University with an understanding of how climate change is relevant to their subject area and their everyday lives and how they can address the challenges it presents.
+2018 saw the launch of the Centre for Climate Change Education and Communication.